 If you click on View Report Summary, you will see the same summary that is shown on the assessment page.

+Please Keep in mind that Plagiarism is a serious offense with serious consequences.
 Few people consider copying from the web serious cheating.
-However, anything published on the web is considered an original expression of an idea, which is protected by copyright laws.
+However, anything published on the web is regarded as an original expression of an idea, which is protected by copyright laws.

 Practicing plagiarism can destroy your personal, academic, and professional reputation.
 The result may have both legal and monetary repercussions.
 Please avoid plagiarism.